Velocidex/velociraptor-docs/content/docs/clients/searching/_index.md

    stored on the endpoint in the client writeback file.
 Clicking on the client id will take you to the client's information screen and switch all client views to the selected client.
-The client indicator at the top-center of the screen shows you which client you are currently working with.
+The client indicator at the top-center of the screen shows you which client you currently have selected.

 4. The **Hostname** reported by the client.